uralys/reactor/readme.md

 - `npm run toc` to generate TOC from you markdowns if you use `Reactor` to generate a documentation website.
 I'll document this later.

+- add a sitemap config to generate your `sitemap.xml`

 ## Config

 ```js